parisepigenetics/RASflow_EDC/README.md

 -rw-rw-r-- 1 mhennion mhennion  35K Jul 24 16:51 LICENSE
 -rw-rw-r-- 1 mhennion mhennion  52K Jul 24 16:51 README.md
 ```
 RASflow is launched as a python script named `main_cluster.py` which calls the workflow manager named [snakemake](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html).
-Snakemake will execute rules that are defined in `workflow/xxx.rules` and distribute the corresponding jobs to the computing nodes via SLURM.
+Snakemake will execute rules that are defined in `workflow/xxx.rules` and distribute the corresponding jobs to the computing nodes via [Slurm](https://ifb-elixirfr.gitlab.io/cluster/doc/slurm_user_guide/).

  On the cluster the main python script is launched via the shell script `Workflow.sh`, which basically contains only one command (+ information about the job).